cogent3/cogent3/doc/examples/application_controller_framework.rst

 For example, RNAfold takes a list of sequences from stdin.
 In this case, none of the built-in input handlers provides this functionaloty.
-The following input handler (from cogent.app.rnafold.Rnafold) writes the sequences (data) to a temporary file and redirects them to stdin. ::
+The following input handler (from cogent3.app.rnafold.Rnafold) writes the sequences (data) to a temporary file and redirects them to stdin. ::

    def _input_as_lines(self,data):